Sekope Kepu: Rugby Union career

 In March 2013, he re-signed with Australian Rugby to commit to the Wallabies and Waratahs for a further two years.
 Since then, Kepu has played at tighthead rather than loosehead prop for the Wallabies.
 Kepu's re-signing led to him starting in all three knockout rounds of the 2015 Rugby World Cup, but he was ill-disciplined in the final against New Zealand, on 31 October 2015, which Australia lost 17–34.

 Kepu's third Super Rugby try against the Chiefs in round 15 of 2017 was well received by the press.
 He had an excellent 2017 season, being one of the best-performing Wallabies of the year.
 During his 90th test, Kepu ended the season being red-carded against Scotland on 25 November 2017.
 In the 39th minute of the test, he shoulder-charged Scottish flanker Hamish Watson's head, with Australia leading 12–10 at the time.
 Australia failed to perform well with Kepu off the field, losing 53–24.
 Kepu became the second Wallaby to be sent off in that decade, teammate Tevita Kuridrani having been sent off in 2013.

 In October 2018, Kepu became the first prop to make 100 appearances for Australia, appearing against New Zealand in a 37–20 loss.

 On 6 May 2019, it was announced that he had signed for London Irish in the Gallagher Premiership.
 On 8 February 2021 it was confirmed that he had left the club for personal reasons.

-Kepu is currently playing for Counties Manukau in the 2021 NPC, and will captain Moana Pasifika for the 2022 Super Rugby Pacific Competition.
+Kepu played for Counties Manukau in the 2021 NPC, and captained Moana Pasifika for the 2022 Super Rugby Pacific Competition.

+In May 2024, Kepu announced his retirement from professional rugby.